-Some firms may have a charity body or commission to refer the action too.
+Some firms may have a charity body or commission to refer the action to.
 This body could give a steer on the choice of charity.
+Best practice is to ensure charity is not an in-house charity but is fully independent.